-Interest in the forthcoming Sochi Winter Olympics in Russia will help the digital signage market in Eastern Europe dig out from under a slump last year, pushing overall shipments in 2014 to higher levels in the entire Europe-Middle East-Africa (EMEA) region, according to a new report from IHS Technology.
+Interest in the Sochi Winter Olympics in Russia will help the digital signage market in Eastern Europe dig out from under a slump last year, contributing to higher overall shipments in 2014 for the entire Europe-Middle East-Africa (EMEA) region, according to a new report from IHS Technology (NYSE: IHS).

 Digital signage plays prominently in advertising, branding, entertainment and information, and the panels are used in commercial markets like the retail and hospitality industries, the government and corporate sectors, and in public areas such as sports venues.

 Eastern Europe on the whole has been more hesitant to invest in new signage technologies, finding venture costs in the region and operation to be expensive, Khatri noted.
 But the massive exposure that can be expected from the Winter Olympics in Russia, taking place in February, will help propel growth in the supply of hospitality services.

 In turn, such services will be a boon to the region’s digital signage market, which makes use of display panels to convey public information or dispense advertisements in venues like hotels, shopping malls and other places of public congregation.

 Sports events overall have a salubrious effect on markets, and digital signage is no exception.
 Another sports extravaganza to come, the FIFA World Cup in 2018, will have a similar influence that will be felt by the digital signage space as the much-anticipated date for the event approaches.

 A glowing picture for Western Europe and MEA